LouisCAD/Splitties/views-dsl-material/README.md

 Be sure to test it to make sure you have set it up properly.

-## Extensions on ViewGroups from the Design Support Library
+## Extensions on ViewGroups from Material Components

 ### `AppBarLayout` extensions